Smartling/SmartlingHelp/_articles/connectors/sitecore/sitecore-connector---user-guide.md

 ![](/uploads/versions/sitecore_content_folders---x----144-142x---.jpg)

-> If you want auto-translated items to move to a specific workflow state use the&nbsp;[Target Workflow State](){: .cc-active} field in the module settings.
+> If you want auto-translated items to move to a specific workflow state use the Target Workflow State field in the module settings.

 ## Reviewing Translations